digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

   :start-after: -- CREATE_ELECTION_BEGIN
   :end-before: -- CREATE_ELECTION_END

-Note: these parts (election offer and election candidate) are not considered a core part of the Daml Finance library.
+Note: these templates (election offer and election candidate) are not considered a core part of the Daml Finance library.
 There can be different processes to create the Election, so this is rather application specific.
 Still, in order to showcase one way how this could be done, this workflow is included here for convenience.